AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_view_audience_categories"
 >title="Categories"
->abstract="The audience is tagged with several category tags.
-View the documentation for a list of all supported categories."
+>abstract="Tag your audiences for easy organization, filtering, and retrieval.
+You can tag an audience with multiple categories and then you can use these category tags to filter your desired audiences in other areas of the product."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_view_audience_connection_access"
 >title="Connection access"
 >abstract="Audiences can be of three types: public, private, and custom.
-Their availability for use in collaborator campaigns differs based on type."
+Their availability for use in campaigns with collaborators differs based on the connection access setting.
+You can always change the connection access from private to public, but you cannot change that setting back once an audience is shared with collaborators."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_view_audience_metadata_visibility"